Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 --------------- ------------------------------------------------------
 `file`          Filename to read samples from

-`format`        Output file format.
+`format`        Input file format.
 One of the following:

                 `csv`: CSV of SC16 Q11 samples ([-2048, 2047])